w3c/wai-tutorials/source/forms/instructions.html.erb.md

 ### Providing instructions outside labels
 {:.newex}

 Providing instructions outside labels allows more flexible positioning and design but sometimes it can be missed.
-It is also not supported by (older) web browsers and assistive technologies that don’t implement WAI-ARIA.
+It is also not supported by some web browsers (typically older versions) and assistive technologies that don’t implement WAI-ARIA.

 #### Using `aria-labelledby`
 {:.ap}